e-stoddard/CIS-106-Eric-Stoddard/README.md

 ## Assignment 6

 In this assignment I became much more comfortable using functions within my programs.
 I was able to code two programs in Python using functions without the help of Flowgorithm or any other resources.
 It also took me much less time than the programs I created in the previous assignment.
 Being comfortable using functions will definitly help me moving forward as I intend to use functions in every program I create moving forward.

+## Assignment 7

+In this assignment I learned how to use conditional logic in a program.
+Using flowgorith I was able to complete activity 2 in a if then else structure.
+Conditional logic seems very useful in programming and I am sure I will use it a lot in the future.
+I plan on completing my second program this week in Python using Thonny, hopefully without the help of Flowgorithm.